MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  amplification\ :sub:`i`\  *  h\ :sub:`0`\

 |
-| The formulation of the above equation has been modified in PecubeGUI to allow for choosing the reference elevation from which to apply the amplification and offset parameters.
+| The formulation of the above equation has been modified in PecubeGUI to allow for choosing the reference elevation from which to apply the relief amplification factor.
 One can now choose to have the sea level, minimum, maximum, or mean elevation as a reference (see Figure 8).
 The topographic evolution now follows:

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  topo_ref - [amplification\ :sub:`i`\  *  (topo_ref - h\ :sub:`0`\)]